cosanlab/py-feat/notebooks/content/installation.md

-# How to install py-feat
+# How to install Py-Feat

 ## Basic setup
 You can either install the latest stable version from Pypi using: